Try these top tips on how to save on water bills and avoid getting hosed by your water provider.

 Covering the pool when you’re not using it can save money on expensive refills and potentially reduce chemical consumption by 35-60%.

-Additionally, a pool cover can help maintain a consistent temperature throughout the year and keep debris from entering the pool.
+Additionally, a pool cover can help maintain a consistent water temperature throughout the year and keep debris from entering the pool.

 Investing in a good quality cover can effectively save water and energy while enjoying your pool all year round.